 Waldman joined the Foundation as director of Human Resources after a distinguished career with Rutgers University, and was promoted to vice president of Human Resources in November 2001.
 In 2003, his responsibilities were expanded to include the administrative service units of the Foundation, affording him the opportunity to create a “synchronicity of services” making it easier for “a truly superb staff” to focus on the important work of creating a Culture of Health for all Americans, and is quick to credit the solid work ethic his parents instilled in him.

-Prior to joining the Foundation in 1998, Waldman served 19 years at Rutgers, the State University of New Jersey, New Brunswick.
-At Rutgers, he held a number of senior-level positions, including posts as associate director at the university’s division of personnel services and as a member of a founding group appointed by the university president to improve quality and communications at the university.
+Prior to joining the Foundation in 1998, Waldman served 19 years at Rutgers, The State University of New Jersey, New Brunswick.
+At Rutgers, he held a number of senior-level positions, including posts as associate director at the university’s division of human resources and as a founding member of a select team appointed by the university’s president to improve quality and communications at the university.

-Waldman, whose career focus has been organizational effectiveness and improvement, earned a master’s degree in education with a concentration in counseling and personnel services (higher education administration), and a bachelor’s degree in English education, both from the College of New Jersey.
+Waldman, whose career has been focused on organizational effectiveness and improvement, earned a master’s degree in education with a concentration in counseling and higher education administration, and a bachelor’s degree in English education, both from the College of New Jersey.

 A native of New Jersey, Waldman lives at the N.J. shore, with his wife Karen.
 When he isn’t doing his daily walk on the boardwalk, Waldman enjoys spending time with his family, restoring his home, and cooking.